 Concerned?
 Keep in mind that the "Minority Report" scenario is still a long way off (assuming we ever scientifically prove the validity of pre-cognition); more likely, a future crime database would be used to monitor and treat potential criminals rather than actually arrest them for as-yet-uncommitted crimes.
 A single drop of your blood could be enough to tell whether you're one of them.

-For lots more information about crime and the long arm of the law, see the articles on the next page.
+For lots more information about crime and the long arm of the law, see the articles below.